Eddie Hearn has urged Jake Paul to fight Conor McGregor NEXT, but the promoter is concerned that a feud with Dana White will put the’massive fight’ on hold.

 Unless given special permission, UFC fighters are not allowed to compete outside of the octagon.

-McGregor, 33, was given the opportunity to face Mayweather, 44, in a 2017 crossover bout co-promoted by White.
+McGregor, 33, was given the opportunity to fight Mayweather, 44, in a 2017 crossover bout co-promoted by White.

 However, his squabbles with Paul, 24, make a deal less likely.

-White even responded to Paul’s claim that he uses cocaine by agreeing to be tested for cocaine over a TEN-YEAR period.
+White even agreed to be tested for cocaine over a TEN-YEAR period in response to Paul’s claim that he uses it.

-In exchange, he wanted to steroid test the 5-0 prizefighter for two years, accusing him of cheating.
+In exchange, he wanted to put the 5-0 prizefighter through a two-year steroid test, accusing him of cheating.

-Paul denied ever using steroids and agreed to be tested by United States Anti Doping, the UFC’s drug testing organization, to prove it.
+Paul denied ever taking steroids and agreed to be tested by United States Anti Doping, the UFC’s drug testing organization, to prove it.

-Hearn admitted that he was taken aback by White’s public response to Paul, which played right into the hands of the social media sensation.
+Hearn admitted that he was taken aback by White’s public response to Paul, which aided the social media sensation.

-“Jake Paul has done a fantastic job of involving Dana White in those discussions,” the promoter said.
+“Jake Paul has done a fantastic job of engaging Dana White in those conversations,” the promoter said.

-“I have a great deal of respect for Dana White, and I was surprised to see him post a video of Jake Paul addressing him.”
+“I have a lot of respect for Dana White, and I was surprised to see him post a video of Jake Paul addressing him.

 “That would have made Jake Paul’s ears sing.

-Paul has KO victories over YouTuber ‘AnEsonGib,’ ex-NBA player Nate Robinson, 37, and ex-UFC pair Askren, 37, and Woodley, 39.
+Paul has KO victories over YouTuber ‘AnEsonGib,’ former NBA player Nate Robinson, 37, ex-UFC pair Askren, 37, and most recently Woodley, 39.

 Latest News from Infosurhoy.